e-Box-Enterprise-Belgium/documentation-site/docs/ds/document_sender.md

 - The ``originalMessageId`` in the ``messageToPublish`` object is only supported in the case of a reply.
 The value to put is the ID of the message to reply.
 - We do not accept null values.
 If a property has to be null, like ``"registeredMail": null``, the equivalent we accept is to not put that property.
 - We do not support payment data.
+- Only one main content is accepted.
+That is to say, either bodyMainContent is true or one (and only one) of the mainContent is true.

 There is also a maximum length on some strings in a publication request:
-- The ``subject`` length is 255 characters maximum.
+- The ``subject`` length is 400 characters maximum.
-- The file name of uploaded files are 80 characters maximum.
+- The file name of uploaded files are 255 characters maximum.
-- The value given to business data are 256 bytes maximum.
+- The value given to business data are 256 characters maximum.
 - The ``name`` in a ``forTheAttentionOf`` object is 100 characters maximum.